sajuvargheseputhancharuvil/sajuvargheseputhancharuvil/README.md

 <a href="https://www.linkedin.com/in/sajuvargheseputhancharuvil"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Introduction
-Cyber Fraud Analyst
+Experienced Information Security Consultant with expertise in administrating, monitoring, and triaging counter-fraud operations.
+Specialized in proactively identifying and mitigating security threats to protect sensitive information.
+Skilled in conducting thorough assessments to address potential security weaknesses and leading investigations to minimize the impact of security breaches.

 ## Objective
-As a passionate cybersecurity professional, expertise in monitoring and triaging Counter-Fraud Operations.
+As a passionate cybersecurity professional, expertise in administrating monitoring and triaging Counter-Fraud Operations.
 My role is to conduct comprehensive fraud investigations, identify root causes, and document findings to mitigate future incidents.Also supporting end-to-end investigations, analyzing high-risk fraud patterns, and preparing detailed fraud activity reports, I strive to proactively and reactively tune Counter-Fraud systems.I am adept at collaborating with various teams, including transactional fraud analytics, AML, and call center operations, to identify emerging threats and communicate findings to key stakeholders.
 Additionally, I aim to streamline fraud operational workflows, support and administer fraud protection platforms, and develop and test new fraud detection rules to ensure robust fraud prevention measures.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]